MediaComem/docker-brownbag/README.md

 ### Starting containers automatically

-There are several reasons you might want to start your containers automatically rather than
+There are several reasons you might want to **start your containers automatically** rather than
 manually:

-* You want them to restart automatically if the host machine reboots.
+* You want them to **restart automatically if the host machine reboots**.
-* You want them to restart automatically if the process in the container crashes due to a bug, causing the container to stop.
+* You want them to **restart automatically if the process in the container crashes** due to a bug, causing the container to stop.

-Docker can be instructed to automatically start containers by using a restart policy either when running containers manually or when using Docker Compose:
+Docker can be instructed to automatically start containers by using a **restart policy** either when running containers manually or when using Docker Compose:

 * Add a `--restart <policy>` option to your `docker run` command.